Travelers United spoke at the FTC open meeting on junk fees … two years ago.

 Advance Notice of Proposed Rulemaking (ANPRM) on Junk Fees.
 The Commission will vote on whether to issue an Advance Notice of Proposed Rulemaking to initiate a rulemaking proceeding addressing junk fees charged for goods or services with little or no added value to the consumer.
 The ANPRM seeks comments on the prevalence of junk fees and the consumer harms arising from junk fee practices, among other questions.
 These “Junk Fees” (often called drip pricing) include hotel resort fees, entertainment fees like those charged by Ticketmaster, and banking fees.
 They harm consumers to the tune of billions of dollars.

 Travelers United, together with other consumer advocacy groups, will participate.
 As President of the advocacy group, I will speak at the meeting.
+We have been waiting for almost two years for these rules regarding mandatory hotel junk fee rules and resort fees.

 Irritated by hotel resort fees?Travelers United applauds the FTC decision to discuss launching an Advance Notice of Proposed Rulemaking on Junk Fees.
 We have worked with the FTC for over a decade to stop the scourge of hidden mandatory fees.
 The FTC studied drip pricing with fees added to the advertised rates.
 Drip pricing harms American consumers to the tune of billions of dollars.